Iterative Feature Space Optimization through Incremental Adaptive Evaluation: Experiments

 \subsubsection{Efficiency Comparison}

 This experiment aims to answer: \textit{Is \model\ more efficient compared to other feature space evaluators?} We compare the training time of \model\ with other feature space evaluators, including GBDT, RF, and XGB.
 Figure~\ref{fig:time} shows the comparison results in terms of cumulative time.
 An interesting observation is that using \model\ can significantly reduce the cumulative time costs compared to other baselines.
 A potential reason is that our incremental parameter update strategy enables the feature space evaluator to quickly capture evolving patterns in the feature space, thereby accelerating the feature optimization process.
-Additional experiments comparing time complexity across different datasets are provided in Figure~\ref{app:time_complexity} in the Appendix.
 To sum up, this experiment demonstrates that \model\ can efficiently assess feature space quality, thanks to its adaptive parameter update strategy.